asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 ## Icons Theme

-Starting with Ásbru 6.2 the applications offer 2 themes for icons.
+Starting with Ásbru 6.2 the applications offer 4 themes for icons.

-+ Default : Set of grey icons
++ default : Set of grey icons
 + asbru-color : Set of color icons
++ asbru-dark : Theme for system dark themes, with color icons
++ system : Nuetral theme with color icons.
+This options should have no conflicts with any system theme.

 ![](images/pref6.png)